Estimated reading time: 5 minutes

 While construction management is considered necessary in construction environments that are commodity and price-based, the leadership versus management research found it to be an obstacle to improving value and efficiency.

-The question is, will leadership-based education accelerate the implementation of a delivery environment for construction that is performance based?
+The question is, will leadership-based education accelerate the implementation of a delivery environment for construction that is performance-based?

 As John C. Maxwell states, “To be a leader, one must not only be out in front, but also have people intentionally coming behind, following the lead, and acting on the leader’s vision without coercion.”
 They need to influence people rather than control them.

 After all, a team isn’t going to win if the different team members have different agendas.
-But streamlining processes and automating repetitive tasks will definitely have a positive impact.
+But streamlining processes and automating repetitive tasks will have a positive impact.

 How Good Leaders Can Improve the Construction Industry

-The drive to deliver must be there and the execution must be flawless, regardless of obstacles.
-“Those who pulse faster, grow faster,” says Verne Harnish.
+The drive to deliver must be there, and the execution must be flawless, regardless of obstacles.
+“Those who pulse faster grow faster,” says Verne Harnish.

-You need plenty.
+It would help if you had plenty.
 A business that is either under-capitalized at the start or runs out of cash while scaling up is doomed.